jlapeyre/Symata.jl/README.md

 ## Symbolic manipulation code

-This is an experimental implementation of a language for symbolic computation.
-It is largely based on pattern matching and an evaluation sequence modeled on Mathematica, although this by no means a fixed decision.
+SJulia is a partial implementation of a language for symbolic computation.
+It is largely modeled on the pattern matching and evaluation sequence of Mathematica.

-The focus at present is not on implementing specific mathematical computation, although much of this is supplied (`Integrate`, `D`, `Limit`, `Together`, `Apart`, `Factor`) mostly by using [SymPy](http://www.sympy.org/en/index.html) as a backend.
+The focus at present is not on implementing specific mathematical computation.
+However, much of this is supplied (`Integrate`, `D`, `Limit`, `Together`, `Apart`, `Factor`) mostly by using [SymPy](http://www.sympy.org/en/index.html) as a backend.
 The emphasis is rather on testing implementations of core features and